New political parties in Sikkim assembly polls saw a spike of 80 per cent

 In comparison, during the 2014 Sikkim State Assembly elections, 5 political parties were in the fray.
 These included 2 national political parties, 2 state political parties and 1 registered unrecognised party.
 This reflects that there has been 80 per cent increase in the number of political parties that contested in 2019 from 2014.

-The voter turnout for the Sikkim Assembly 2019 was 81% whereas voter turnout in 2014 assembly elections was 42 per cent.
+The voter turnout for the Sikkim Assembly 2019 was 81 per cent whereas voter turnout in 2014 assembly elections was 42 per cent.

 Odisha assembly elections 2019: Winners won by margin of 46 per cent votes polled